 Roasted garlic herb compound butter is a blend of butter with roasted garlic and fresh herbs.
 Compound butter is great for topping steaks, baked potatoes, and spreading onto dinner rolls.

-Compound butter is a combination of butter with other added flavors like herbs and spices.
-A great compound butter elevates the flavors of a dish and makes a great addition to your next dinner table spread.
+What is compound butter?: A combination of butter with other added flavors like herbs and spices.
+Compound butter elevates the flavors of a dish and makes a great addition to your next dinner table spread.

 Ingredients and substitutions